haskell-tools/haskell-tools/documentation/refactorings/inline-binding.md

 The inline binding refactoring removes the selected binding and replaces all its uses with the right-hand side of the definition.
 It can be used the simplify the program if there are a lot of definitions that are only used once.
 Inline binding should only be used for simple functions that are only used locally.

+When using inline binding the definition to inline must be selected (not the type signature or one of the uses).

 Here the plus operation is only a new name for the `+` operator:

 ```